 - Reference books/course materials

-- Travel – must be associated with the course that is being or has been developed and/or improved.
+- Travel – must be associated with the course that is being developed and/or improved.